fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/feature-rollout.md

 ### Parameters

-<a id="concurrency-controller"></a> <ParameterDescription
+<a id="load-shaper"></a> <ParameterDescription
-    name="concurrency_controller"
+    name="load_shaper"
     type="
-Object (aperture.spec.v1.LoadActuatorDynamicConfig)"
+Object (aperture.spec.v1.FlowRegulatorDynamicConfig)"
-    reference="../../spec#load-actuator-dynamic-config"
+    reference="../../spec#flow-regulator-dynamic-config"
     value="__REQUIRED_FIELD__"
-    description='Default configuration for concurrency controller that can be updated at the runtime without shutting down the policy.' />
+    description='Default configuration for flow regulator that can be updated at the runtime without shutting down the policy.' />

 ---